Table of Contents

 Joint Capsule of the Knee

-In contrast to the very complex course of the synovial membrane, the fibrous membrane inserts in almost all areas of the knee joint.
+In contrast to the complex course of the synovial membrane, the fibrous membrane inserts in almost all areas of the knee joint.
 The few exceptions are the tibial plateau, the intercondylar area, and the lateral condyles.

 This recess is very small and is not always present.
 It is formed between the lateral femoral bone-cartilage border and the lateral surfaces of the patella.